Injected (band): Hiatus

-At some point in 2005 vocalist/guitarist D Grady put the band's music on hiatus to focus on fatherhood, remarking: "There’s a narcissism in being an artist that I felt, perhaps incorrectly, that was incompatible with parenthood".

-Even though the bands second album did not immediately see the light of day, songs written for it still found their way to major-label releases.
-Butch Walker's second solo album Letters included "So At Last", penned by lead vocalist D Grady.
+Though the band's second album did not release on time, songs written for it would be used in major-label releases.
+Butch Walker's second solo album Letters included "So At Last," written by lead vocalist Danny Grady.
 American Idol winner and Injected fan David Cook included the track "Barbasol" on his self-titled debut album.
-The song was released as a single in March, 2009 as a double-A side with "Come Back To Me".
+The song was released as a single in March 2009 as a double-A side with "Come Back To Me".

 Reunions

-The original line up, including lead guitarist Jade Lemons, would reunite one final time in 2009, playing the charity event 500 Songs For Kids.
-Lemons and Grady would reunite one final time in 2012, playing an acoustic set at Eddie's Attic.
+The original members, including lead guitarist Jade Lemons, would reunite for a final time in 2009, playing the charity event 500 Songs For Kids.
+Lemons and Grady would reunite once more in 2012, playing an acoustic set at Eddie's Attic.

-In April of 2016 guitarist Jade Lemons passed away.
+In April 2016 guitarist Jade Lemons died.

 The Truth About You

-After guitarist Jade Lemons passing, lead vocalist D Grady decided to release the final material featuring both of them.
-Grady had re-recorded The Truth About You with drummer Kyle Spence (Harvey Milk, Kurt Vile, Dinosaur Jr.) at Spence's studio in Athens, Ga and featured Lemons on many of the tracks.
+After guitarist Jade Lemons passing, vocalist Danny Grady decided to release the final material featuring both of them.
+Grady had re-recorded The Truth About You with drummer Kyle Spence (of Harvey Milk, Kurt Vile, Dinosaur Jr.) at Spence's studio in Athens, GA and featured Lemons on many of the tracks.